-ACTG 652: ADVANCED COST AND MANAGERIAL ACCOUNTING
+ACTG 652: ADVANCED COST AND MANAGERIAL ACCOUNTING 3 s.h.

 A study of complex problems in cost accounting.
 Use of cost accounting as a tool for managerial control is emphasized.
 Prerequisite: ACTG 352 (or its equivalent) or permission of the instructor.